-Administrators, teaches, parents, students and/or community members can start a cycling club at their local high school.
-While it is not necessary that the person who initiates the club to be a school “insider” (teacher or administrator), this can be very useful.
-A teacher, administrator or school volunteer within the school possesses certain advantages, such as knowledge of the school community, bureaucratic systems and channels, and how to access potential teen cyclists.
-Extensive cycling experience is not necessary.
-One should simply have the desire to introduce kids to the sport of mountain biking.
+Administrators, teachers, parents, students and/or community members can start a cycling club at their local high school or a composite team using children from multiple schools in the area!
+To start a club within a school, it is not necessary that the person is a teacher or administrator, but being “in” the school can be surprisingly helpful.
+A teacher, administrator or school volunteer within the school are ‘in the know” of how the school operates, who to talk to, and how to entice potential teen riders.
+To start a composite team, all a person really needs is the desire to want to introduce children to the amazing world of mountain biking and determination to make it happen.
+And do not worry, extensive cycling experience is in no way necessary.
+To start any type of team, High School or Composite, all one simply needs is to have the desire to introduce kids to the sport of mountain biking.
 Once you have decided to create a team, the League can help educate you and provide you with all the tools necessary to be an excellent coach.

-A New York League mountain bike team can be any size, but the amount of racers a given team can bring to a race is capped at 30.
+A NICA New York mountain bike team can be any size, as long as correct coach-to-student-athlete ratios are abided by.
 Teams are broken into Division 1 and Division 2 categories based on their team size (and not their school size).
-Please see the rulebook (PDF) for more info on Division specifics.
+Please see the (NY NICA RULEBOOK link) (PDF) for more info on Division specifics.

 NICA Coaches License Program